The Boreal Forest – Canada

 The Boreal Forest – The World’s Carbon Storehouse

-The Boreal forest (depicted in green in the map below) is located in Canada and is part of the larger Biome called the “Taiga”.
+Canada’s Boreal forest (depicted in green in the map below) is part of the larger Biome called the “Taiga”.
 The Taiga covers the northern areas of the Arctic tree line.
 Canada’s Boreal forest in particular is considered the largest carbon storehouse in the world.
 It houses 22 percent of the the carbon stored in the world’s land surface.
 The Boreal stores twice as much carbon per unit area compared to tropical forests.
 This is due to the cold temperatures which preserve the soils resulting in deep organic soils that are thousands of years old.

 The Threat to the Boreal Forest